jstuecker/pytest-jax-bench/README.md

 > Note: We still need to pass the `request` fixture to the JaxBench object.

 ### Tags
-It is possible to do several measurements inside of the same test, for example:
+It is possible to do several measurements inside of the same test if you provide a tag to each run:
 ```python
 def rfft(x):
     return jnp.fft.irfftn(jnp.fft.rfftn(x*2.))